Miniature Pinscher

 - Coat Length

-Their coats are short, straight and smooth.
+Their coat is short, straight, and smooth.

 - Coat Color